When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Initials

-Materials: Pen and paper for each player and a timer.
+Materials: Pen, paper, and a timer.

 Instructions: